 This Notice describes how we may use and disclose your PHI.
-It describes your rights to access, change and manage your PHI.
-It also states how to use your rights.
+It describes your rights to access, amend, and manage your PHI, and how to exercise those rights.
 All other uses and disclosures of your PHI not described in this Notice will be made only with your written authorization.

 Home State Health Plan reserves the right to change this Notice.
-We reserve the right to make the revised or changed Notice effective for your PHI we already have as well as any of your PHI we get in the future.
-Home State Health Plan will promptly revise and distribute this Notice whenever there is a material change to the uses and disclosures, your rights, our legal duties, or other privacy practices stated in the notice.
-We will make any revised Notices available on our website and in our Member Handbook.
-We will also mail you or email you a copy on request.
+We reserve the right to make the revised or changed Notice effective for your PHI we already have as well as any of your PHI we receive in the future.
+Home State Health Plan will promptly revise and distribute this Notice whenever there is a material change to the following: